 Information about the disease and planned MDA is often then shared with those who need the treatment via community gatherings at local churches or schools.

 Local volunteers are nominated by their communities: many have experienced how NTDs affect lives and understand their community’s customs.
 They are taught about the diseases, and are trained to distribute the treatment.

 This community-focused approach means the communities themselves are at the centre of efforts to combat NTDs, ensuring long-term and sustainable solutions.

 Treatments for the five NTDs that Sightsavers treat are generously donated by pharmaceutical companies including Pfizer, Merck & Co, GlaxoSmithKline, Merck Serono and Johnson & Johnson.

-The communities are notified that an MDA will be happening and are advised to stay near their homes.
-Treatments are then most often distributed at a central point, for instance a school, but volunteers will also go house-to-house to ensure they reach everybody.
+Communities are notified that an MDA will be happening and are advised to stay near their homes.
+Treatments are often distributed at a central point, such as a school, but volunteers will also go house to house to ensure they reach everybody.

-On completion of the MDA campaign, logbooks are collected and the data is summarised and then observed by the local Ministry of Health and The World Health Organization (WHO), to evaluate coverage and determine next steps.
+Once the MDA campaign is finished, log books are collected and the data is summarised and then observed by the local ministry of health and the World Health Organization (WHO), to evaluate coverage and determine next steps.

 MDAs will usually be carried out at recurring intervals until WHO determines the area is free from the disease.